chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/repo/data_bags/README.md

 This directory contains directories of the various data bags you create for your infrastructure.
 Each subdirectory corresponds to a data bag on the Chef Infra Server, and contains JSON files of the items that go in the bag.

-For example, in this directory you'll find an example data bag directory called `example`, which contains an item definition called `example_item.json`
+For example, in this directory, you'll find an example data bag directory called `example`, which contains an item definition called `example_item.json`

 Before uploading this item to the server, we must first create the data bag on the Chef Infra Server.